 The remaining step to execute is to secure the awning to it's brackets.
 To perform this, use the 2 stoppers (right and left stoppers are supplied).
-The stoppers slides on to the bottom lip of the bracket.
+The stoppers slides into the bottom double lip of the bracket.
 The holes in the stoppers must align to the holes in the awning supports.
-Screw in the stoppers and torque the screws solidly.
+Install the washers into the screws, screw in the stoppers and torque the screws solidly.
 You shall observe a tight fit and no sliding.
+Install the caps on the screw heads.
 See figure 30.

-If you use the small brackets, you might have to move the awning slightly to secure the stoppers.
+If you use the optional small brackets, you might have to move the awning slightly to secure the stoppers.